Taking Care of Your Newborn’s Umbilical Cord

 What Is the Umbilical Cord?

-The purpose of the umbilical cord is to deliver nutrients and oxygen to your baby in the uterus during pregnancy.
+The function and purpose of the umbilical cord during pregnancy is to deliver nutrients and oxygen to your baby in the uterus.
 It’s a tube-like structure that connects from the placenta to your baby.
-So, when does the umbilical cord form?
-It typically forms during the first trimester of pregnancy.
+It consists of one vein that carries food and oxygen to your baby from the placenta, while the umbilical cord arteries carry waste away from your baby.

 Soon after your baby is born, the cord is clamped and cut.
 Your baby won't feel this as the umbilical cord has no nerves in it.
 The American College of Obstetricians and Gynecologists now recommends waiting at least 30 to 60 seconds before clamping the umbilical cord.
 This may help increase your baby's hemoglobin levels at birth and enhance iron stores during the first few months of life.